7Dheeraj7/OSS-IITDH/README.md

    - Configure the compiler verison to 0.8.19.
    - Now compile the contracts using ```truffle compile```
    - After compilation deploy the contracts using ```truffle deploy```
+   - You will see the deployment details being displayed on your terminal.
+   - Now the deployment is completed and Store the Contract Addresses with you.

 2. **Setting up the contract Addresses and ABI's**
    - After deploying we will get a folder named **build** in our project folder.